Get your Voicemail Greeting Right

 Regardless of your industry, you’ll be able to craft a great voicemail greeting with confidence that you’re covering all the bases — and you might even have a little fun doing it.

 Since 1997, AccessDirect has been providing affordable Virtual PBX phone systems from our offices in Kansas City to businesses of all sizes across the country.
-Exceptional live customer service and cloud-hosted phone systems with multiple extensions, call routing, voicemail, fax and a professional voicemail greeting allow you to connect with your customers, no matter where you are.
+Exceptional live customer service and cloud-hosted phone systems with multiple extensions, call routing, voicemail, fax and a professional business voicemail greeting allow you to connect with your customers, no matter where you are.
 AccessDirect helps small businesses meet the communications needs of an increasingly virtual world.

 Media Contact John Kinskey, President 913-599-6500 ext.
 14 email@example.com